eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 ### 1.3.1 Definitions

 For the purposes of the present document, the following terms and definitions apply:
+- **3rd Party Data Sources**: A trusted private data source is a non-governmental, commercially operated entity that maintains accurate and verifiable user information, which can be leveraged for age verification purposes (e.g. bank, mobile network operators, utility provider).
+- **Attestation Provider**: Natural or legal person that provides the Proof of Age attestation to the user of the age verification application.
+- **Authentic Source**: A legally recognized and authoritative source from which the Attestation Provider extracts the necessary attributes to generate the Proof of Age attestation.
+Examples include government population registers, passport databases or other official registries.
+- **Age Verification App**: A unique configuration of an wallet Age Verification Solution provider by an Age Verification App Provider to a User seeking to access age-restricted content or services.
+The user requests, receives, and manages their Proof of Age attestation with this app and presents the attestation using this app when required to Relying Parties.
+- **Age Verification App Instance**: The  Age Verification App installed and configured on a user’s device.
+- **Age Verification App Provider**: Providers of age verification apps are Member States or organisations making the age verification app available for end users.
+- **Age Verification Solution**: A combination of software, hardware, services, settings, and configurations
+- **Proof of age verifier, Relying Party**: Natural or legal person that rely on the age verification application to verify the user condition of being over certain age.
+- **Trust Provider**: Operator of an entity or mechanism responsible for maintaining a trusted list (whitelist) of all legally authorized attestation issuers.
+This ensures that verifiers and users can validate the legitimacy and authorization of entities participating in the ecosystem.

 ### 1.3.2 Acronyms and Abbreviations